-- Lightly grease two ramekins with a little butter and evenly divide the pudding mixture into the ramekins.
+- Lightly grease your baking dish with butter, and fold out the batter mixture into the pan.

-- Evenly sprinkle the sugar and cocoa over the pudding mixture in the two ramekins
+- Sprinkle the sugar and cocoa over the pudding.

-- Evenly pour the hot water over the puddings.
-I pour the water over the back of a spoon to make sure there isn't a big hole in the pudding
+- Very carefully, pour the boiling water into the pudding mixture.
+Pour it over the back of a dessert spoon to avoid dents in the pudding.